xingshuangs/iot-communication/tutorial/README-S7-EN.md

 Receive：The maximum byte write length is 225 = 240 - 15, 15(response PDU) = 12(header) + 2(parameter) + 1(dataItem)
 ```

-> 3、What about getting exceptions after PLC shutdown and automatically connecting after PLC restart?
+> 3、What about getting exceptions after PLC shutdown and automatically connecting after PLC restarts?

-Internal support for disconnection reconnects.<br> If the PLC has been disconnected, the reconnection is
+Disconnection reconnects is supported.
+If the PLC has been disconnected, the reconnection is
 triggered in each time of reading and writing operation.